awslabs/genomics-secondary-analysis-using-aws-step-functions-and-aws-batch/README.md

 Use this link to install the customized solution into your AWS account in a specific region using the [AWS Cloudformation Console](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template).

 ---

+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/genomics-secondary-analysis-using-aws-step-functions-and-aws-batch/appendix-e.html).

+---